The borders of the self

 - There are many spiritual traditions in India that place the ideal borders of the self radically further inside.
 For example, in Sāṁkhya, the philosophy supporting hatha and raja yoga, the true Self or puruṣa contains only pure consciousness, while the personality and all mental processes are considered to belong to universal Nature, prakṛti.
 Some, but not all schools make a distinction between the Soul, as a centre of pure consciousness incarnate in the body, and the Self as a cosmic or trancendent centre of pure consciousness.

 - Integral spirituality also takes only pure consciousness and the soul as belonging to one's Self, but it excludes nothing as completely external: It strives for a state in which everything is accepted as part of one's Self.

-- Outer nature.
-This contains feelings, thoughts, volitions and sensations that people are aware of in their ordinary waking consciousness.
-People who live in the ordinary waking consciousness tend to call this their "inner nature."
+- Both are called outer.
+So, the outer nature contains all the feelings, thoughts, volitions and sensations that people are aware of in their ordinary waking consciousness.

-- Inner nature.
-In this text we use "inner nature" only for those feelings, thoughts, volitions and sensations that people are normally not aware of in their ordinary waking consciousness.
-It is also called the subliminal, and occasionally the subconscient, though this latter term applies more specifically to the lowest and darkest corner of the subliminal nature which Freud called the "unconscient".
+- The term inner nature is now used only for those feelings, thoughts, volitions and sensations that people are normally not aware of in their ordinary waking consciousness.
+This (much larger) part of our nature is also called the subliminal, and occasionally the subconscient, though this latter term applies more specifically to the lowest and darkest corner of the subliminal nature which Freud called the unconscient.

-- The Central or True being.
-This the (uppercase) Self or puruṣa, and it needs to be distinguished from the (lower case) "self", which is a small part of the outer nature that the ego happens to identify with.
+- The Central or True being is our eternal (uppercase) Self or puruṣa, and it needs to be distinguished from the (lower case) self, which is a small part of the outer nature that the ego happens to identify with.

 All these terms are described in more detail in chapter 1-2 of Infinity in a Drop.